 The codes applicable to work for which a construction permit is sought on or after October 1, 2018, are the 2015 International Codes issued by the International Code Council (ICC), and the provisions amended by the UCC Review & Advisory Council (RAC).
 Only these codes as first published and their errata are applicable in Pennsylvania.
 For further information about the codes and standards adopted, click on the UCC Codes button.

 Please note the following exceptions to the statement made above about the applicability of the 2015 ICC Codes:

-Where a design or construction contract for proposed work was signed prior to October 1, 2018, a permit may be issued utilizing the 2009 International Codes, Chapter 11 and Appendix E of the 2015 International Building Code and the accessibility provisions of the 2015 International Existing Building Code until March 31, 2019.
+Where a design or construction contract for proposed work was signed prior to October 1, 2018, a permit may be issued utilizing the 2009 International Codes, Chapter 11 and Appendix E of the 2015 International Building Code and the accessibility provisions of the 2015 International Existing Building Code provided the permit is applied for prior to March 31, 2019.

 In 1999, the Legislature established the act and directed the Department to promulgate regulations adopting certain building codes as the Uniform Construction Code (UCC).
 Since then, various codes issued by the ICC, including the International Building Code (IBC), have been adopted, in whole or in part, by reference into the UCC.
 Traditionally, the ICC has published fire and smoke protection features for elevator lobbies in Chapter 7 of the IBC.
 Every 3 years, the ICC publishes revisions to the ICC codes.

 In Act 106 of 2008, the General Assembly established the RAC, whose members represent industry sectors that participate in the various aspects relating to building construction including building component design, construction, building code enforcement and local government representation.
 The RAC is charged to review the periodic changes to the revised ICC codes prior to adoption into the UCC.